History of Kuala Lumpur: Yap Ah Loy

-The leaders of the Chinese community, who administer the Chinese settlement and ensure law and order, were conferred the title of Kapitan Cina (Chinese headman) by the Malay chief.
+The leaders of the Chinese community, who administered the Chinese settlement and ensured law and order, were conferred the title of Kapitan Cina (Chinese headman) by the Malay chief.
 Hiu Siew, the owner of a mine in Lukut and early shops in Kuala Lumpur, was chosen as the first Kapitan of Kuala Lumpur.
 It was however the third Kapitan Cina, Yap Ah Loy, who had the most impact on Kuala Lumpur in its early years.
 He set up Kuala Lumpur's first school and a shelter for the homeless.
 Yap also gave Kuala Lumpur a system of frontier justice which effectively maintained law and order, and ensured that Kuala Lumpur became the centre of commerce in Selangor.
 Kapitan Yap was involved in all aspects of commercial activities of early Kuala Lumpur, including the main market, as well as licensing of brothels, casinos and drinking saloons.
 Yap's Kuala Lumpur was very much a rough frontier town as Yap himself was a member of the Hai San triad and gang warfare was common, in particular, the conflict between Hai San and the Ghee Hin (based in the Kanching and Rawang area).
 In 1870, Yap's friend Ah Sze (the early pioneer of Kuala Lumpur) was murdered, presumably by Chong Chong, a headman in Kanching who wanted the Kapitanship of Kuala Lumpur.
 Yap led his men to Kanching in retaliation, and 12 Chinese and 8 Malays were killed, an event that would become known as 'the Kanching massacre', and Chong Chong was driven out of Kanching.

 Kuala Lumpur became embroiled in the Selangor Civil War, which was a fight between Selangor princes for political power and the revenue of tin mines.
 Chong Chong sided with Raja Mahdi, while Kapitan Yap aligned himself with Tengku Kudin.
 Yap repelled a couple of attacks on Kuala Lumpur by Raja Mahdi and Chong Chong's forces.
 In 1872, Raja Asal and Sutan Puasa who were leaders of Mandailing settlers in Selangor switched side to Raja Mahdi, and besieged Tengku Kudin's stronghold at Bukit Nanas.
 Tengku Kudin's men including European mercenaries attempted to escape, but were caught in Petaling and were killed.
 Kuala Lumpur was taken and burnt to the ground.
 Yap managed to escape to Klang where he reassembled a fighting force.
 Yap and Tengku Kudin then regained Kuala Lumpur with the help of Pahang Malays in 1873.
 Despite the town's destruction during the Civil War, Yap rebuilt Kuala Lumpur and repopulated the town.
 Yap also kept the town going through a difficult period when the price of tin slumped mid 1870s, and although he suffered severe losses, a recovery of the price of tin in 1879 would secure the future of Kuala Lumpur.